The master’s degree in journalism is a blend of academic and professional content. While

 Journalism Section in Graduate Catalog.

-APA Stylebok.
+APA Stylebook.
 Most of your professors will specify that papers be submitted using American Psychological

 Association (APA) style.
 You will buy the style book in the class of Journalism Research